LSI Industries Inc. Announces Quarterly Dividend of $0.05 (NASDAQ:LYTS)

-LSI Industries Inc. (NASDAQ:LYTS – Get Rating) announced a quarterly dividend on Friday, August 19th, Wall Street Journal reports.
-Stockholders of record on Monday, August 29th will be given a dividend of 0.05 per share by the construction company on Tuesday, September 6th.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 2.47%.
-The ex-dividend date is Friday, August 26th.
+LSI Industries Inc. (NASDAQ:LYTS – Get Rating) announced a quarterly dividend on Thursday, August 18th, Zacks reports.
+Investors of record on Tuesday, August 30th will be given a dividend of 0.05 per share by the construction company on Wednesday, September 7th.
+This represents a $0.20 annualized dividend and a dividend yield of 2.41%.
+The ex-dividend date is Monday, August 29th.

-LYTS has been the topic of a number of recent analyst reports.
-StockNews.com raised shares of LSI Industries from a “buy” rating to a “strong-buy” rating in a report on Wednesday, May 18th.
-TheStreet raised shares of LSI Industries from a “c+” rating to a “b-” rating in a report on Tuesday, May 10th.
-Four research analysts have rated the stock with a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat, the stock presently has an average rating of “Buy” and an average target price of $13.00.
+LYTS has been the topic of several research reports.
+StockNews.com raised LSI Industries from a “buy” rating to a “strong-buy” rating in a research report on Wednesday, May 18th.
+TheStreet raised LSI Industries from a “c+” rating to a “b-” rating in a research report on Tuesday, May 10th.
+Four analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat.com, LSI Industries has a consensus rating of “Buy” and a consensus target price of $13.00.

 LSI Industries Company Profile